 In spite of the Taliban, Afghanistan deserves help

-A Taliban fighter at a checkpoint in Kabul, Afghanistan's capital.
+Taliban fighter in Kabul, Afghanistan.

 Afghanistan has been isolated since the Taliban took power on 15 August 2021, with the Islamic Emirate of Afghanistan being denied international recognition.
 Sanctions that were imposed on the Taliban in 1999 were transferred to the new interim government.
 The downside is that the sanctions make it harder to maintain the basic infrastructures that health care, education and food security depend on.